-Description of Task: Replace the McDonald Ditch Diversion with a diversion that is concrete and rock and allows for fish and boat passage.
+Description of Task: Replace the McDonald Ditch Diversion with a diversion that is concrete, contains automated floodgates, and allows for fish and boat passage.

-Method/Procedure: The landowners and RGHRP will hire contractors to remove the current diversion structure, clear and shape the channel, and enact pollution control.
-Contractors will then complete the foundation work, earthwork, concrete and reinforcement for the diversion, and rock installation and grouting for the fish passage.
-If necessary, the San Luis Valley Rural Electric Cooperative (SLVREC) will replace a pole power within the project area.
-SLVREC will make the determination of need for replacement as the project proceeds.
+Method/Procedure: The landowners and the RGHRP will hire contractors to remove the current diversion structure, clear and shape the channel, and enact pollution control.
+Contractors will then complete the foundation work, earthwork, and concrete and reinforcement for the diversion, floodgates, and the fish/boat passage.
+The San Luis Valley Rural Electric Cooperative (SLVREC) replaced two power poles within the project area in 2012.

 Deliverable: Improved water diversion efficiency, aquatic habitat and passage, and recreation from boat passage.
 Reduced maintenance and sediment input from the current earthen diversion and streambank erosion.
+Flood protection because of floodgates.